A Global Bias-Correction DC Method for Biased Estimation under Memory Constraint: Global bias-correction estimate in linear model

 Thus, both Condition {\it C1} and Condition {\it C2} can be easily satisfied.
-Under the two conditions, model (\ref{(3.2)}) (or (\ref{(3.1)})) could be thought of as a linear regression model, in which $\widehat\theta_j^k$ (or vector $\widehat\theta_j$) are the response variables (or response vectors), vector ${\bf v}_{m}^k({\cal D}_j)$ (or matrix $V_{m}({\cal D}_j)$) are the covariate vector (or covariate matrix), $\xi(\theta)$ is the regression coefficient, $\theta^k$ (or $\theta$) is the intercept, and $\epsilon^k_{j}$ (or $\epsilon_{j}$) are the errors.
+Under the two conditions, model (\ref{(3.2)}) (or (\ref{(3.1)})) could be regarded as a linear regression model, in which $\widehat\theta_j^k$ (or vector $\widehat\theta_j$) are the response variables (or response vectors), vector ${\bf v}_{m}^k({\cal D}_j)$ (or matrix $V_{m}({\cal D}_j)$) are the covariate vector (or covariate matrix), $\xi(\theta)$ is the regression coefficient, $\theta^k$ (or $\theta$) is the intercept, and $\epsilon^k_{j}$ (or $\epsilon_{j}$) are the errors.
 Thus, the intercept $\theta^k$ (or $\theta$) is the parameter of interest.
 Furthermore, models (\ref{(3.1)}) and (\ref{(3.2)}) are of DC expressions of regression.
 Such a structure is different from the composition methods in Lin et al. (2018), Cheng et al. (2018), Lin and Li (2008), Wang and Lin (2015), and Tong and Wang (2005).
 This is because these methods do not have DC structure and use a model-independent parameter (e.g., quantile and bandwidth) as an artificial covariate, which does not exist in the original model, but is identified from the estimation procedure.
+Moreover, these methods cannot be employed directly to the models of big data.